na-na-hi/renget/archive/h5izt6.md

 Luccione let out a dry, rasping laugh, "It's all for the legacy of the bloodline, isn't it?
 To preserve the Daiichi."

-“You’re starting to sound like Satoru..”
+“You sound like Satoru..”

 “He and I agree on very few things.
 Tell me, how will you change things when he’s in charge?
-A man that’s been carved up to be a replica of Father?“ Luccione's golden eyes glinted.
-“His only will is to preserve the status quo and enforce it.”
+A man that’s been carved up to be a replica of Father?
+His only will is to preserve the status quo and enforce it.”

 "I don't know... but Satoru's starting to worry me."